 Summary of my daily journaling routine and final thoughts

-- First, I use a blank, unstructured diary to gather my thoughts and to write down general affirmations.
+- First, I use a blank, unstructured diary to gather my thoughts and to write down affirmations.

 - Secondly, I use customized questions to evaluate every day in the context of my personal growth endeavors